 Learning to swim is a key life-saving skill which protects the lives of thousands of people every year.
-But sadly drowning is the second leading cause of death in children under four in Ireland.
+But sadly drowning is the second leading cause of accidental death in children under four in Ireland.

 This is why we teach your children essential life saving skills in their classes with us, growing their confidence and competence in the water as they develop.